 Make Your Mortgage Tax Deductible

 Executing the Smith Manoeuvre has been touted as a way to achieve this but it doesn’t make your mortgage tax deductible.
 It converts your mortgage into a tax deductible investment loan to help boost your investment.
 It’s basically an investment loan.
 I am still on the fence with this one.
-The process might help putting more of the income from the investment towards the mortgage which accelerates it.
+The process might help to put more of the income from the investment towards the mortgage which accelerates it.

 The other way which officially makes you mortgage tax deductible is to sell your non-registered investments, pay your mortgage with it and borrow the same amount to invest.
 You continue to make your mortgage payments against your loan and all your interest is tax deductible.
 This is a tough one because you need to have savings outside your RRSP and TFSA.
 It’s already hard to keep up with those, who can really do this?
 I have some through Computershare and Can Stock but not enough to make it worth it just yet.